zdimension/cozy-wiismile-connector/README.md

 License
 -------

-cozy-edenred-connector is developed by @zdimension and distributed under the [AGPL v3 license][agpl-3.0].
+cozy-swile-connector is developed by @zdimension and distributed under the [AGPL v3 license][agpl-3.0].

 Bits taken from [cozy-konnector-boursorama](https://github.com/konnectors/boursorama) and [cozy-plutus-connector](https://github.com/Guekka/cozy-plutus-connector).